 Dear Home Ec 101:

 OK, here is a gross one for you ladies.
-How do I keep my front load washer from mildewing?
-It smells so nasty.
+How do I fix my smelly washer?
+It smells so nasty that it’s embarrassing.
 I have tried wiping it with bleach and water and it just comes back.
 Should I air it out?
 Is it mildew or something worse?

 ~Smelly in Smyrna

 Well, Smelly, at least you aren’t having problems with bodily fluid stains like many other people who write in.
 Yes, the problem is mildew and maybe some bacteria, just for additional fun in your front loading washing machine and more specifically, the gasket.

 I also used to own a front loading washer and have previously dealt with the same mildew problem.
 When you live in an area of high humidity fighting mildew is a never-ending battle.

 The first thing to do is tackle the existing odor and after that, change your habits just a little bit to prevent the problem from recurring.